[3.10] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Determination - Useful if your physical damage mitigation is a little bit low.
 Note that this aura increases the armour you already have so it won't make up for a lack of armour from gear.
 Possibly better earlier on in the game when most incoming hits are small, due to the way armour works in PoE.
 I used this aura for a while during the low levels.

 Clarity - can be useful to run low level Clarity aura in some situations, e.g., if you can almost keep up with mana cost for a skill, clarity may provide a nudge in the right direction.
-I used this while leveling up.
+I sometimes use this while leveling up.
 Can be run with Blood Magic support gem in a pinch.

 Purity of Elements - Can be an excellent crutch early on until you have adequate elemental resistances on gear.
 Not for endgame.

 Purity of Lightning - Level this up as soon as you find it.
 Useful to activate before encounters such as Dominius, and, later, the Torture Chamber end game map boss.
-This is situational and not used all of the time unless you use Lightning Coil in which case this is used permanently instead of Herald of Ash.
+This is situational and not used all of the time unless you use Lightning Coil in which case this is used permanently instead of Herald of Purity.

 Purity of Fire - Level this up when you find it.
 Useful for certain encounters that have a strong fire component, such as the boss in the Crematorium end game map.
 This is also situational and not used all of the time.